-When I went to Iceland for the first time (way back in 2012, before the country became an Instagram darling), I arrived with very few plans – mostly because I hadn't done a ton of research before going.
+When I went to Iceland for the first time (way back in 2012, before the country became an Instagram darling), I arrived with very few plans – mostly because I hadn't done a ton of research before booking a winter trip to Iceland.

 But my lack of plans lasted for about 5 minutes after boarding the Flybus from Keflavik International Airport.